arabold/react-native-whirlwind/docs/index.md

 ## How Does It Work?

 React Native has a powerful feature that allows you to pass an _array of styles_ rather than just a single object to the `style` prop of a component.
-This can be used to inherit styles and that's exactly what **Whirlwind** relies on.
+This can be used to inherit styles. **Whirlwind** relies on this mechanic to provide a simple, composable API for building custom designs.

 ### The "Traditional" Way: Custom Designs Require Custom Styles